 Little Monster Cookies (Part 1 Frank & His Bride)

 I have a friend who makes amazing cookies and she once told me to buy several number 8 cookie cutters.
 She said you can use them for almost anything.
 Taking her advice to heart, I bought three of them.
 I didn’t think about using them until I decided to make these little monster cookies.
-She was right, it worked perfect for each character I wanted to make.
+She was right, it worked perfectly for each character I wanted to make.

 Supplies for Frankenstein Little Monster Cookies: